What is pediatric flatfoot?

 How is flexible flatfoot diagnosed?

 The first step is to rule out the more serious rigid flatfoot conditions.
 To do this, the doctor may ask your child to sit, stand, raise the toes while standing, and stand on tiptoe.
-The doctor also may examine your child’s heel cord (Achilles tendon) for tightness and the bottom of the foot for calluses.
-He or she also may examine patterns of wear on your child’s everyday shoes.
-Since this condition is sometimes inherited, it is important to let the doctor know if anyone else in your family is flatfooted.
-It is also important for the doctor to know if your child is known to have a neurological or muscular disease.
+The doctor may also examine your child’s Achilles tendon for tightness, the bottom of the foot for calluses, and the patterns of wear on your child’s everyday shoes.
+Since flatfoot is a condition that is sometimes inherited, it is important to let the doctor know if anyone else in your family is flatfooted.
+It is also important for the doctor to know if you child has been diagnosed with a neurological disease or muscular disease.

 What is the treatment for flexible flatfoot?